ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser.

+4. Register a User at Zitadel.

 You are good to go!  🎉

 ## Scripts